-Updated 2.28.2020: As the capital of Denmark, Copenhagen is a very vibrant city that truly comes alive this time of year.
-Known for its strong coffee culture, romantic canals and endless bike paths, this bustling, cosmopolitan city has lots of things to do and see.
-But what if you only have one day in Copenhagen to explore?
+As the capital of Denmark, Copenhagen is a very vibrant city that truly comes alive in the spring and summer.
+Known for its strong coffee culture, romantic canals, and endless bike paths, this bustling, cosmopolitan city has lots of things to do and see.

-If you only have a short time to visit, guest contributor David Johnston from Travelsewhere, is here to tell us what to see and do in Copenhagen.
+If you only have a short time to visit, guest contributor David Johnston from Travelsewhere, is here to show us what to see and do in Copenhagen.
 Get ready for some active boomer travel fun!
 These ideas are perfect for a pre or post-cruise excursion in Copenhagen.

 What to Do with just one day in Copenhagen